hsusharon/Motion-Estimation/README.md

 4. Replace the 8*8 block in player1 that has the lowest block error.
 5. Repeat the steps through the whole image

+The results can be found in the image folder.

+Note: Please change the row and columns value in the code if you want to use your own image.